health benefits of stingless honey

 Honey from the stingless bee species Tetragonisca is also used in the treatment of glaucoma and cataracts, as showed by Costa-Neto and Oliveira in 2000.

-Wound healing activity
+It has wound healing activity

 Boorn et al. revealed in their study from 2010 the substantial antimicrobial activity of Australian stingless bee honey and suggested that stingless bee honey would also possess wound healing activity.